Ruth weiss (beat poet): Later career 1980s–2020s

 In 1990, weiss won the Bay Area poetry slam and consequently released recordings of her poetry performance, entitled Poetry & Allthatjazz.

 In 1996, weiss' film The Brink was screened at the Whitney Museum.
+In the same year she and Lawrence Ferlinghetti were invited to attend a poetry festival in Prague.
+On this occasion she visited Vienna for the first time since 1946 and started to return on a frequent basis, which resulted in a growing popularity in the German-speaking world.
+In the last two decades of her life she published a number of poetry collections with German and Austrian publishers, taught at the Vienna Poetry School along with Anne Waldman and Nick Cave, and was awarded the Medal of Honor of the City of Vienna in 2006.

 She has published many poems and anthologies in recent years, including Full Circle/Ein Kreis vollendet sich (2002), a reflection on her escape from Nazi Germany.
 Her work also had a three-month exhibition at the San Francisco Public Library.

 She continued to perform live in North Beach and at many jazz and poetry festivals, including appearances at the San Francisco Beat Festival in 2016.

+An award winning feature documentary about her life entitled ruth weiss: One More Step West Is the Sea, directed by Thomas Antonic and produced by Robert von Dassanowsky, premiered at the Diagonale film festival in 2021 and won the New York Independent Cinema Awards in the category "Best International Documentary Feature" in the same year.
+The film has been screened at numerous international film festivals, among them the Hof International Film Festival.
+It had its official theater premiere at the Roxie Theater in San Francisco.

-An award winning feature documentary has been made about her life story called "ruth weiss, the beat goddess" directed by Melody C. Miller and produced by Elisabeth P. Montgomery.
+Another award winning feature documentary has been made about her life story called "ruth weiss, the beat goddess" directed by Melody C. Miller and produced by Elisabeth P. Montgomery.
 The film premiered at the Asolo Art Film Festival in Italy and won Best Documentary at the Peekskill Film Festival in New York.

-She was awarded the 2020 Maverick Spirit Award from the Cinequest Film Festival.
+ruth weiss was awarded the 2020 Maverick Spirit Award from the Cinequest Film Festival.
 This prestigious award is given to influential individuals who embody the independent and innovative mindset and has previously been awarded to Werner Herzog, Harrison Ford, Jackie Chan, and many more.

 On July 31, 2020, weiss died at her home in Albion, California.